moquality/docs_old/docs/docs/index.md

 # What is MoQuality?

-MoQuality provides automated app testing services for native Android and iOS apps.
+MoQuality provides an automated testing service for mobile apps.
+It works with native and web apps on Android and iOS.

-The best way to start using MoQuality is by creating an account on our website.
-Then you can use our test recorder to create tests.
+The best way to start using MoQuality is by creating an account on our [website](https://app.moquality.com).
+Then simply upload your app, and use use our test recorder to create tests.
+MoQuality will run these tests across multiple devices and help you maintain them by adapting the tests each time your app changes.

 * [Getting Started with Android](getting-started/android)
 * [Getting Started with iOS](getting-started/ios)